Kotlin/KEEP/proposals/default-values-for-properties-in-interfaces.md

 }
 ```

-Under the hood it can work just as default bodies for methods - compiler can use default property if property is not overriten.
+Under the hood it can work just as default bodies for methods - the compiler can use default property if the property is not overridden.

 ## Use cases